 It is a peaceful place and I can imagine how life was once nice on this barrier Island.
 The beach is long and wide and mostly empty.
 Portsmouth Island is a great place for shelling.

-If you are interested in discovering Portsmouth Island call Rudy Austin 252-928-4361 or Donald Austin 252-928-5431 and they'll take you out to the Island. www.PortsmouthNC.com They are native Ocracokers and will also tell you lots of good stories.
+www.PortsmouthNC.com They are native Ocracokers and will also tell you lots of good stories.
 Austin boat tours leave twice a day from the community docks in Ocracoke, NC.
 Enjoy this peaceful place!